RRambo/Noise-meter-server/README.md

 Access at **http://localhost:8080**

-Note that this is specifically for production and deployment, when develeoping, we are constantly updating the files within `frontend-react` and so couldn't keeping running `npm run build`.
+Note that this is specifically for production and deployment.
+When developing, we are constantly updating the files within `frontend-react` and so couldn't keep running `npm run build`.
 That's why we are using access at **http://localhost:3000** in development now.

 ## API Endpoints